Tips for Storing Dried Beans Long Term To Avoid Waste

 After a while, the bucket will bulge a bit.
 Burp your buckets (lift up a little to let the air escape).
 Do this several times until the buckets no longer bulge.
 Then you can pound the top on the bucket completely and store in a dry, cool place (like a closet).

-The reason you break the dry ice up into little pieces is because it would take a long time for the big piece to dissolve.
+The reason you break the dry ice up into little pieces is that it would take a long time for the big piece to dissolve.
 You can’t go to bed and just leave the buckets with dry ice in them until morning.
 They could explode!
-So make them pebble size and use more of them and the process won’t take as long.
+So make them pebble size and use more of them, and the process won’t take as long.

 Jane in Texas